hanronghua/test/readme.txt

 Git is a  dietribu ted version control system

-git is a free software  distributed  under the gpl
+git is a a free software  distributed  under the gpl

 git  has a mutable index  called stage